 Using TrackYourDividends’ Dividend Calculator

-Let’s look at how to use our simple Dividend Calculator.
+Let’s look at how to use our simple Dividend Calculator or Dividend Investment Calculator.
 You will begin by entering data into seven fields: Starting Principal, Monthly Contribution, Annual Dividend Yield, Dividend Growth Rate, Annual Share Price Growth, Number of Years, and Maximum Dividend Yield.

 In the Starting Principal field, you will add the dollar amount you originally invested.
 This can be how much you invested in either your entire dividend portfolio or an individual security.

 For Monthly Contributions, you will enter the amount that you plan to add to your dividend investment each month.
 Making regular contributions to your account is one of the best ways to increase your income and receive compounding benefit over time.